VaishnavRaja11/portfolio/docs/index.md

 # Vaishnav Raja – Robotics Engineer

 ## About me
 Hello there!
-I’m **Vaishnav Raja** — a Boston-based **mechatronics/robotics engineer** with experience in **hardware-first systems end-to-end** (CAD → PCB → firmware → control → test).
-I’ve built AGVs with pick-to-light and stock tracking (Accenture, *Best Innovator Award*), IoT inventory systems, a **SAE BAJA** ATV (state runner-ups), and integrations on **KUKA** and **Mitsubishi** arms.
-I’m comfortable across **CAD/CAE**, **circuit design**, and **Python/C** for embedded and controls.
+I’m Vaishnav Raja — a Boston-based mechatronics/robotics engineer with experience in hardware-first systems end-to-end (CAD → PCB → firmware → control → test).
+I’ve built AGVs with pick-to-light and stock tracking (Accenture, *Best Innovator Award*), IoT inventory systems, a SAE BAJA ATV (state runner-ups), and integrations on KUKA and Mitsubishi arms.
+I’m comfortable across CAD/CAE, circuit design, and Python/C for embedded and controls.

 I find meaning in work that matters.
-I do my best building things that could **bend the future in a better direction**—hands-on, measurable impact, and frequent demos in the real world.
+I do my best building things that could bend the future in a better direction—hands-on, measurable impact, and frequent demos in the real world.
 Across various analysis' , mechatronics design, rapid prototyping, and software integration, I’m well suited to the tempo and ambiguity of R&D work.

 Beyond robotics, I’m not always the first to start a chat, but once we get going, I’m all in.
-I enjoy playing **basketball, climbing, motorbiking, and trying new activities.**
+I enjoy playing basketball, climbing, motorbiking, and trying new activities.
 <!-- These activities keep me creative and resilient — qualities I bring into engineering challenges.   -->
 ---
 <!-- I specialize in **robotics, embedded electronics, and controls** — designing, building, and validating systems end-to-end.   -->